 resulted in a stiff leg kicking, back-bending, arm waving screaming

-Most of our actual Halloween
+In any case, most of our actual Halloween

-playdates.
-So the hot fleeces, for us, are not practical.
+activities with baby consist of just a photo shoot or indoor parties.
+The hot fleeces, for us, are not practical.
 Enter my

 new favorite Halloween costume for babies: Noo Australia.
-Noo makes

 10 Muffin-Top-Hiding Looks Under $50.00 (half are under $30!)